RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-05-30-early-bird-tickets.md

 created_at: Mon May 30 2016
 ---

-We are really excited to announce we have opened up our ticket sales for RubyConf Colombia 2016!
+We are really excited to announce that on Tuesday May 31st at 8:00pm COT we will start selling ticket sales for RubyConf Colombia 2016!
 You can get your ticket [here](https://ti.to/colombia-dev/rubyconf-colombia-2016).

 Don’t miss your Early Bird Ticket!
 We have limited number for sale, which gives you savings of over 10% from the regular price tickets.
 Once the Early Bird tickets go out of stock, we’ll move it to regular price.